loretoparisi/fasttext.js/README.md

 ```

 ### Language Identificaton Server
-In this example we use the fastText compressed languages model (176 languages) availalble in the full version [here](https://fasttext.cc/docs/en/language-identification.html)
+In this example we use the fastText compressed languages model (176 languages) we host.

 ```bash
 cd examples/